AlexLaw-1/AlexLaw-1/README.md

-# 👋 Hello there, I'm AlexLaw!
+# 👋 Hello there, I'm Alexander Lawrence!

 I'm a passionate **Software Developer** who loves building powerful, efficient, and scalable web applications using **JavaScript** and **Laravel**.
 I enjoy clean code, solving problems, and collaborating with other developers around the world.